Sameeriit/GoSpy/README.md

 ## Usage

-GoSpy consists of 2 binaries, `gospy` is what you execute on your target machine and `gospyserver` is what you run on your machine to interact with it.
+GoSpy consists of 2 binaries, the client is what you execute on your target machine and the server is what you run on your machine to interact with the client.

 ## Features